zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-management-grid.md

 The basic settings for the DataSource are:

             dataSource: {
-                pageSize: store.config.manageAlbumsGridPageSize,
+                pageSize: 50,
-                serverPaging: false,
+                serverPaging: true,
             }

 **pageSize** simple sets the size of each page of data for the grid.
 In this sample, it is set to 50 records per page.
-The **serverPaging: false** property indicates that we will do client-side paging.
-This is important to note in this sample.
+The **serverPaging: true** property indicates that we will do server-side paging.
-We recommend doing paging on the server, not the client, when the server supports it.
+We recommend doing paging on the server, not the client, when the server supports it to minimize the amount of data that needs to be returned to the client.
-In the case of this sample, the WebAPI OData implementation even using a pre-release version of OData does not support the **$inlinecount** OData parameter that Kendo needs for server side paging to work properly.
-Because of this, paging is happening on the client instead.
-To do this the DataSource retrieves the entire set of albums from the server on page load.
-Fortunately this is a manageable number of albums for this sample project, but if this were a production application this behavior would not be acceptable.
-Instead we would have added support for $inlinecount to WebAPI through a custom extension or used a different OData implementation.

 ### Data Source Transport.